ENCODE-DCC/caper/DETAILS.md

 	--use-singularity|Use singularity image for all tasks in a workflow --no-build-singularity|Local singularity image will not be built before running/submitting a workflow --singularity-cachedir|Singularity image URI for a WDL
-	--file-db|DB file for Cromwell's built-in HyperSQL database --no-file-db|Do not use file-db.
+	--file-db, -d|DB file for Cromwell's built-in HyperSQL database --no-file-db, -n|Do not use file-db.
 Call-caching (re-using outputs) will be disabled

 * Choose a default backend.
 Use `--deepcopy` to recursively auto-copy data files in your input JSON file.
 All data files will be automatically transferred to a target local/remote storage corresponding to a chosen backend.
 Make sure that you correctly configure temporary directories for source/target storages (`--tmp-dir`, `--tmp-gcs-bucket` and `--tmp-s3-bucket`).